YouTuber Brooke Houts Is Being Investigated After Posting Video That Appears To Show Her Hitting Her Pet Dog

 It’s unclear, as of this writing, if the unedited video was posted to YouTube, or if it made its way to the internet “through some other means,” as Buzzfeed describes it.

-You can see what is purportedly the unedited video by clicking here, but be warned: the video contains content that may be disturbing to some viewers.
+You can see what is purportedly the unedited video by viewing this tweet, but be warned: the video contains content that may be disturbing to some viewers.

 doing mine & my puppy’s favorite things together! https://t.co/8gErwhmnri pic.twitter.com/yfqQUT3mYO